GRousselet/blog/README.md

 All data have a CC BY license unless stated otherwise.

-All code is released under a GNU GPL license version 3.
+All code is released under the MIT license.